-In this case, The Daily Report contacted Page to discuss the preliminary hearing of Greg McMichael, Travis McMichael, and William Bryan, Jr. The defendants are charged with felony murder and aggravated assault as a result of the February 2020 shooting of Ahmaud Arbery, an unarmed African American man, in Brunswick, Georgia.
+In this case, The Daily Report asked Page Pate to provide his analysis on the Ahmaud Arbery murder case, as an experienced criminal defense attorney, to discuss the preliminary hearing of Greg McMichael, Travis McMichael, and William Bryan, Jr. The defendants are charged with felony murder and aggravated assault as a result of the February 2020 shooting of Ahmaud Arbery, an unarmed African American man, in Brunswick, Georgia.
 The case has received national attention due to the alleged racial motivation of the crime, the apparent misconduct by the local investigating law enforcement agencies and district attorney’s office, and the publicized video of the incident.

 During the preliminary hearing held on June 4, 2020, testimony revealed that the video of Mr. Arbery’s murder is actually longer than what was released on social media, and that the longer version shows that Travis McMichael used a racial slur after the shooting of Mr. Arbery, while standing over Mr. Arbery’s body.